Skip to main content

 There are two ways you can deploy the Remix app to your AWS account.

-By default, the Remix app server is deployed to a single region defined in your sst.json or passed in via the --region flag.
+By default, the Remix app server is deployed to a single region defined in your sst.config.ts or passed in via the --region flag.
 Alternatively, you can choose to deploy to the edge.
 When deployed to the edge, loaders/actions are running on edge location that is physically closer to the end user.
 In this case, the app server is deployed to AWS Lambda@Edge.

 You can enable edge like this: